-It starts with slowing down—reading light, space, and rhythm—and deciding whether a moment is worth being photographed at all.
+Street photography, for me, begins long before the camera reaches my eye.
+It starts with slowing down โ€” reading light, space, and rhythm โ€” and deciding whether a moment is worth being photographed at all.

 My approach is intentionally simple.
 I mostly work with a single focal length, almost always with prime lenses.
-My favorite is 28mm (full-frame equivalent)—wide enough to include context, close enough to stay honest.
+My favourite is 28mm (full-frame equivalent) โ€” wide enough to include context, close enough to stay honest.
 Limiting myself this way removes choice and sharpens attention.
-I don’t think about zooming; I think about position.
+I don't think about zooming; I think about position.

 Most of my work is black and white.
-I’m drawn to contrast, to how light carves shapes out of darkness, to strong highlights meeting deep shadows.
+I'm drawn to contrast, to how light carves shapes out of darkness โ€” strong highlights meeting deep shadows.
 Color often feels secondary.
 What matters more to me are natural expressions, body language, and quiet gestures.
-I’m not interested in posed street photography.
-I don’t ask, direct, or interfere.
-I also avoid getting too close or interacting with my subjects—street photographs, in my view, should remain candid, about the moment as it naturally unfolds.

 Instead of chasing people, I choose the background first.
 I look for clean frames, strong light, and visual tension.
 Once the frame is ready, I wait.
 The subject completes the photograph when they enter the space at the right moment.

 Technically, I keep things simple.
 I mostly work in aperture priority mode, letting the camera handle the rest so I can stay focused on observation.
-On a typical photowalk, I make around 30–40 frames.
+On a typical photowalk, I make around 30โ€“40 frames.
 Sometimes fewer than ten.
-If I don’t see value in a potential image, I don’t take it.
-I’d rather walk, wait, and observe than force a photograph.
+If I don't see value in a potential image, I don't take it.
+I'd rather walk, wait, and observe than force a photograph.

-I’m scouting backgrounds, watching how light moves through streets, noticing crowd flow, and understanding when certain activities repeat.
-If nothing aligns, I don’t push it—I store that knowledge for the next walk.
+When I'm not shooting, I'm still working.
+I'm scouting backgrounds, watching how light moves through streets, noticing crowd flow, and understanding when certain activities repeat.
+If nothing aligns, I don't push it โ€” I store that knowledge for the next walk.

-Before every serious photowalk, I take a free walk—no camera to my eye.
+Before every serious photowalk, I take a free walk โ€” no camera to my eye.
 I study light sources and their direction, observe how people move through space, and note patterns in behavior.
 I tend to avoid overly crowded scenes.
-My images often revolve around a single subject, separated by contrasty light and shadow—sometimes even reduced to presence rather than identity.
+My images often revolve around a single subject, separated by contrasty light and shadow.

 That's why many of my photographs lean toward faceless or anonymous characters.
 The absence of identity allows the moment, the light, and the form to speak louder than the individual.